 The main objective of this engineering degree is to produce graduates with a broad and balanced set of skills and attributes required for the design and manufacture of innovative technical products.
-It is a variant of the Mechanical Engineering degree, which after first year, focuses on design process methodology, materials and manufacturing themes.
+It is a variant of the Mechanical Engineering degree, which after first year, focuses on design process methodology, materials, manufacturing and analysis.

 The integrated curriculum connects content from different modules through team-based and individual projects, which act as a core activity each year.

 We put emphasis on hands on, project based learning, and invest heavily in our state-of-the-art facilities and flexible project spaces to support this activity.